JellyKid/NinitePS/README.md

 ####-FullReports
 Creates a CSV under the reports directory of Ninite output.
 Useful for debugging.

+####-ReportOnly
+Creates an HTML report based on content already in CSV.

 ##Examples
 Audit all machines in the domain